 This sub-category allows trucking firms to bring long-haul truck drivers to Saskatchewan.

-- Must begin working for an approved trucking firm in Saskatchewan on a temporary foreign work permit.
+- You must begin working for an approved trucking firm on a temporary foreign work permit.

-- If an approved trucking firm offers permanent employment, the trucker may apply to the SINP for permanent resident status after at least six months employment.
+- If an approved trucking firm offers permanent employment, the trucker may apply to the SINP for permanent resident status after six months of employment.

-- Meet the sub-category criteria.
-Criteria can change at any time, but we'll use what was on this website when we received your complete application.
+- You must meet the sub-category criteria.
+Criteria can change at any time, but we will use what was on this website when we got your application.

 - Be working for an SINP-approved Saskatchewan trucking firm for at least six months on a temporary work permit.
 The permit must be issued by Immigration, Refugees and Citizenship Canada (IRCC) and based on a positive Labour Market Impact Assessment (LMIA) from Service Canada.

-- Have an offer of full-time, permanent employment from your employer which must be an approved trucking firm in Saskatchewan; and,
+- Have a full-time, permanent job offer from your employer.
+Your employer must be an approved trucking firm in Saskatchewan.

 - Have at least Canadian Language Benchmarks (CLB) 4 or higher English language ability in all four categories (listening, speaking, reading and writing).